-Hearing Aid Dispensing Program
+Hearing Aid Services

-The CHS CARES program provides financial assistance for hearing aids and hearing aid repairs to those families who qualify.
+The CHS Cares! program provides financial assistance for hearing aids and hearing aid repairs to those families who qualify.

 Community hearing screenings are held throughout the year in order to screen for school-age children for childhood hearing loss and provide immediate access to intervention and follow-up services.